VOLTTRON/openeis/documentation/developer_doc/unit_testing_applications.md

     > openeis  flush

-*TODO: Is there an easier way, that doesn't require you to set up a new superuser and so on?*
+If you wish to create another database, you must create a new super user each time.

 Next, run OpenEIS and set up the database as it should exist for testing the application.
 *TODO: When available, add hyperlink to user-oriented documentation of setting up the data.*